 2nd floor of Augustus Tower near the Spa

 For private dining and groups of 8 or more, please call Group Sales at 866-733-5827 or fill out an inquiry form.

-Fine dining reaches its peak at Restaurant Guy Savoy, featuring delicate, acclaimed French masterpieces created by the famed chef.
-The Michelin two star restaurant is located in the Augustus Tower, near Qua spa and the wedding chapels.
+Fine dining reaches its peak at Restaurant Guy Savoy, featuring delicate, acclaimed French masterpieces created by the famed Michelin-star chef.
+The restaurant is located in the Augustus Tower near Qua spa and the wedding chapels.

 Fun fact: Chef Guy Savoy doesn't include any flowers in the restaurant or allow any of his employees to wear perfume so as not to disrupt the aroma of his rich cuisine.
-These small attentions to detail create a more sumptuous, unforgettable experience rather than a quick meal.
+This type of attention to detail creates a more sumptuous, unforgettable experience rather than a quick meal.

 - Artichoke and black truffle soup

 - Innovation and Signature Menus display his top dishes